-Subclinical thyroid dysfunction symptoms in older adults: cross-sectional study in UK primary care
+Subclinical thyroid dysfunction symptoms in older adults: Cross-sectional study in UK primary care

-McCahon D., Haque MS., Parle J., Hobbs FR., Roberts LM.
+McCahon D., Sayeed Haque M., Parle J., Richard Hobbs FD., Roberts LM.